COGS108/Projects/FinalProject_Guidelines.md

 ### Team Evaluation

 Each individual will submit a short survey providing feedback about their experience with the COGS 108 project and working with their team.
-Prof. Ellis will be the only person to see this feedback and will use this information when deciding individual grades.
+The professor will be the only person to see this feedback and will use this information when deciding individual grades.

 ### Timeline